curl/everything-curl/libcurl-http-responses.md

 When libcurl is asked to perform a HTTP transfer it will return an error if that HTTP transfer fails.
 However, getting a HTTP 404 or the like back is not a problem for libcurl.
 It is not a HTTP transfer error.
-A user might very well be writing a client for testing a server's HTTP responses.
+A user might be writing a client for testing a server's HTTP responses.

 If you insist on curl treating HTTP response codes from 400 and up as errors,